FuuToru/Finance-Assistant-Chatbot/README.md

 ### How to run:
-add your api key in OpenAI and after that follow code below:
+add your api key and after that follow code below:
 ```
 streamlit run main.py
 ```